franciscojavierarceo/franciscojavierarceo.github.io/content/posts/how-to-build-a-credit-risk-model/how-to-build-a-credit-risk-model.md

 date: 2021-01-27
 ---

-*TL;DR: A Data Science Tutorial on building a Credit Risk model*
+*TL;DR: A Data Science Tutorial on building a Credit Risk model.*

 I previously [wrote](/post/data-science-and-fintech) about some of the work data scientists do in the fintech space, which briefly discussed [credit risk models](https://en.wikipedia.org/wiki/Credit_risk) but I wanted to write a more technical review and talk about what I think are the most important points.